Docencia-fmrico/robocup-home-education-rosqui/README.md

 </a></p>

 <img src="https://github.com/Docencia-fmrico/visual-behavior-rosqui/blob/main/images/kobuki.jpg" align="right"
-     alt="Kobuki Image" width="250" height="200">
+     alt="Kobuki Image" width="230" height="200">

 <h1>ROBOCUP HOME EDUCATION</h1>

- <p> We were asked to complete two of the three different tasks for the robocup home edition which its final is going to be held in the 1st os June in Guimarães, Portugal.
+ <p> We were asked to complete two of the three different tasks for the Robocup Home Edition which is going to be held on first of June in Guimarães, Portugal.
 These 3 tasks are:

  <b>Carry my Luggage</b>: